Selma Bridge: Always Under Construction

 Allen Tullos considers the shifting political meanings of Alabama's Edmund Pettus Bridge.

 In one of the stranger scenes of this year's presidential campaign marathon, a dozen Gees Bend quilters joined hands with candidate John McCain, singing "Old Ship of Zion" as they ferried across the Alabama River in the rural Black Belt.
 The quilters, known for their spectacular, handmade textile art exhibited in museums from New York to Houston to Atlanta, lent a gracious moment of local color to the candidate's "Forgotten Places" tour.
-Quilter Mary Lee Bendolph, aged seventy-two, told a reporter that McCain had "touched her heart" by visiting this region that includes counties with some of the highest rates of poverty and highest percentages of Democratic voters in the U.S. "I truly thank him for coming.
+Quilter Mary Lee Bendolph, aged seventy-two, told a reporter that McCain had "touched her heart" by visiting this region that includes counties with some of the highest rates of poverty and highest percentages of Democratic voters in the United States.
+"I truly thank him for coming.
 It was wonderful to meet him, but no, I think another has my vote."1

 |Edmund Pettus Bridge, Selma, Alabama.|